Automattic/jetpack/tests/e2e/README.md

 1. A fresh site with not connected Jetpack which does not have any purchased plan
 2. Jetpack connected site with purchased Professional _sandboxed_ plan.
 More on sandboxed plans: PCYsg-IA-p2

-By default, tests expect that your site is accessible on `localhost`, and it's admin credentials are `wordpress` / `wordpress`.
+By default, tests expect that your site is accessible on `localhost`, and its admin credentials are `wordpress` / `wordpress`.
 All these values could be overridden by environment variables that could be passed along with the test execution command.
 The default values are defined in default (non-encrypted) config file: [`./config/default.js`](./config/default.js)

 #### Environment variables